highlight/highlight/highlight.io/pages/otel-course/content/04-logging.md

 ## What Is a Log?

 A log is a record of an event that happened in an application.
 It can be anything from a user request to a database query to an error that occurred, or even just a message to help with debugging.
-Logs are a way to capture the history of what has happened in an application.

 Chances are you're familiar with logs from your development experience.
 For many developers, `console.log` is their favorite tool for debugging.
 It's a simple way to print something out to understand the flow and state of an application.